 HIV (Harrison wing)

-Anyone can contract monkeypox, but UK data from the current outbreak shows higher levels of transmission between men who have sex with men.
+Anyone can contract mpox (previously called monkeypox), but UK data from the current outbreak shows higher levels of transmission between men who have sex with men.

-Find out more about monkeypox and the vaccine.
+Find out more about mpox and the vaccine.

 Harrison wing provides specialist outpatient services for people who are living with HIV.